Abic7/Abic7/README.md

-# Hi there, I'm Abic7 👋
+# Hi there, I'm Abi 👋

 **Senior BI Analyst | Pivoting to AI**